ONSdigital/dis-vulncheck/README.md

         description: "A reason why this vulnerability has been excluded from auditing"
         example: "This doesn't affect our application"
         type: string
-toolchain:
-  description: "An optional toolchain directive to override the default"
-  example: "go1.25.0"
-  type: string
 ```

 ## Running